Track Warrant Control: Use of track warrants on specific railroads

-The New South Wales Country Regional Network (CRN) uses electronic track warrants (train orders) on 2,400km of track.
-Functionality includes 'proximity' warnings and 'out of authority' alarms to improve driver situation awareness.
+The New South Wales Country Regional Network (CRN) uses electronic track warrants (train orders) on 2,400 km of track.
+Functionality includes proximity warnings and out-of-authority alarms to improve drivers' situation awareness.

-The Australian Rail Track Corporation (www.artc.com.au) uses track warrants on several thousand kilemtres of single track line.
+The Australian Rail Track Corporation uses track warrants on several thousand kilometres of single-track line.

 KiwiRail in New Zealand also uses track warrants; in 2008 they were required on 2255 km, or 56% of KiwiRail's tracks.